LandSandBoat/lsb-wiki/Client-Setup-[Windows].md

 # 5. Connecting to a Private Server

-* Execute xiloader.exe as an administrator (_after_ launching `topaz-login` and `topaz-map` if connecting to your own local sever), then select the "Create New Account" option by hitting "2" then:
+* Execute xiloader.exe as an administrator (_after_ launching `topaz_connect` and `topaz_game` if connecting to your own local sever), then select the "Create New Account" option by hitting "2" then:
 ```
 Username: Username
 Password: Password (then repeat)